Chittagong Division

 Chittagong Division (চট্টগ্রাম বিভাগ), officially Chattogram Division, is geographically the largest of the eight administrative Divisions of Bangladesh.
 It covers the southeasternmost areas of the country, with a total area of 34,529.97 km2 and a population according to the 2022 census of 33,202,326, which made it the second most populous division of Bangladesh and the 45th most populous subnational entity in the world — more populous than all but 43 other countries.
-However, this changed in 2024 with the Division being split in two by the creation of a separate Cumilla Division, and the reduced administrative division includes mainland Chittagong District, neighbouring districts and the Chittagong Hill Tracts.

 Chittagong Division is home to Cox's Bazar, the longest natural sea beach in the world; as well as St. Martin's Island, Bangladesh's sole coral reef.

 History

 Chittagong as an administrative division was established in 1829 to serve as an administrative headquarters for five of Bengal's easternmost districts, with the Chittagong District serving as its headquarters.
 In East Pakistan, the division's Tippera district was renamed as Comilla District in 1960.

 In 1984, fifteen districts were created by separating and reducing the original five districts of Chittagong, Comilla, Hill Tracts, Noakhali and Sylhet: